1ForeverHD/ZonePlus/docs/api/zone.md

 ```

 !!! info
-    This event works only for unanchored parts
+    This event works only for unanchored parts and may interfere with the parts CanCollide property.
+It's recommended to use itemEntered instead where possible which is more optimal and overcomes these problems.

 ----
 #### partExited